oracul/bullycoin/doc/build-unix.md

 Dependency Build Instructions: Gentoo
 -------------------------------------

-Note: If you just want to install megacoind on Gentoo, you can add the Megacoin overlay and use your package manager:
+Note: If you just want to install bullyond on Gentoo, you can add the bullyon overlay and use your package manager:

-	layman -a megacoin && emerge megacoind
+	layman -a bullyon && emerge bullyond
 	emerge -av1 --noreplace boost glib openssl sys-libs/db:4.8

 Take the following steps to build (no UPnP support):

-	cd ${MEGACOIN_DIR}/src
+	cd ${bullyon_DIR}/src
 	make -f makefile.unix USE_UPNP= USE_IPV6=1 BDB_INCLUDE_PATH='/usr/include/db4.8'
-	strip megacoind
+	strip bullyond

 Notes
 -----
-The release is built with GCC and then "strip megacoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip bullyond" to strip the debug symbols, which reduces the executable size by about 90%.